serverless/serverless/docs/understanding-serverless/serverless-yaml.md

 The `serverless.yaml` file is the core for each service as it defines the whole configuration of your functions, their corresponding events, the used plugins, custom resources, and other service configuration.

-Here's an example `serverless.yaml` that touches on all the config details.
+Here's an example `serverless.yaml` file that touches on all the config details.

 ```yaml
 service: first_service